Blog

 • Elevated humidity from perspiration

-• Increased CO2 levels
+• Increased CO2 concentrations

 • Odor buildup without proper ventilation